jrkruser/jrkruser/README.md

 I'm James.
 I'm a graduate student currently pursuing a Master's degree in Applied Data Science at the University of North Carolina at Chapel Hill, expected Summer 2025.

-I have a strong foundation in mathematics, data analysis, and programming, with skills in SQL, Python, R, and Tableau.
+I have a strong foundation in mathematics, data analysis, and programming, with skills in SQL, Python, R, Excel and more.
 My background includes statistical analysis, database management, and data visualization.

 I use my expertise in statistical modeling, machine learning, and programming to work on data-driven projects.
 I’m passionate about applying these skills to solve real-world problems.